TheoWinterhalter/galliblog/content/test.md

 title: "Test of a first article"
-authors: "Théo Winterhalter", "Some Other"
+authors: "Théo Winterhalter", "no one else"
 date: 29/09/2019
+default language: coq
 ----------------------------------------
 Welcome on Galliblog the Gallinette blog.
 I use the amazing [omd] markdown parser, and bits of parsing that I did myself.